feagi/feagi/CONTRIBUTING.md

 1. Fork the repo.
 2. Create a new branch for your edits, and add and commit them.
 3. Push the branch to your forked repo.
 4. Click on create pull request for your branch.
-Select the actual repo, not your forked repo, as the target.
+Select the actual repo (should be selected by default), not your forked repo, as the base repository.
 5. Create the pull request and await review!